jhogan/core/STYLE.md

 ### Justification
-Keeping the `import` lines sorted alphabetically makes it easier to detect duplicate imports that may have been accedently introduced into the source code.
+Keeping the `import` lines sorted alphabetically makes it easier to detect duplicate imports that may have been accidental introduced into the source code.

 ### Examples